mauricelanghinrichs/memocell/docs/theory.rst

 distributions and the fact that they arise naturally as waiting times over transition graphs in analytically tractable Markov processes, they constitute a powerful approach to represent virtually any waiting time distribution.
+Exponential, Erlang and other distributions are special cases of phase-type distributions.
 Mean and variance can be computed by :math:`\mathrm{E}(\tau)=-\pmb{\alpha}S^{-1}\pmb{1}` and :math:`\mathrm{Var}(\tau)= 2\pmb{\alpha}S^{-2}\pmb{1}-(\pmb{\alpha}S^{-1}\pmb{1})^2`, respectively.
 Note that phase-type representations are